erdum/php-open-ai-assistant-sdk/README.md

 $openai->create_assistant(
     'Customer Support Assistant',
-    'You are a customer support assistant of Telecom company. which is a wholesale DID numbers marketplace.
+    'You are a customer support assistant of an Telecom company. which is a wholesale DID numbers marketplace.
 You have to greet the customers and ask them how you can help them then understand their query and do the required operation.
 The functions and tools may require order-id in the arguments but do not ask the customers to provide their order-id because order-id will be included automatically to function calls.', array(
         array(
             'type' => 'function',